tarabrind/portal-register-selenium/README.md

-# Service for checking in on the employer's website (Microsoft SharePoint)
+# Service for checking in on the employer's website

+...for Microsoft SharePoint

 ## Usage